fangwenji/tacas23-wasim/Readme.txt

         • simulation in user_interface/ to obtain the traces of abstract states stored in output/ with pickle format
         • formal property check in proof_construction/
         • invariant check  in proof_construction/

+    As the symbolic simulation in 2.2 and 2.3 below may take a while (> 10mins) in the virtual machine, please be patient.

     2.1 Case study1: simple_pipe_no_stall
             $ cd ~/wasim/user_interface